notofonts/noto-docs/src/miniarticles/NotoSansMedefaidrin.md

 # Noto Sans Medefaidrin

-Noto Sans Medefaidrin is a unmodulated (“sans serif”) design for texts in the Medefaidrin (Oberi Okaime) script.
+Noto Sans Medefaidrin is a unmodulated (“sans serif”) design for texts in the African _Medefaidrin (Oberi Okaime)_ script.

 Noto Sans Medefaidrin has multiple weights, contains 97 glyphs, and supports 95 characters from the Unicode block Medefaidrin.